graezykev/normalise-your-git-commit-and-push/steps.md

 ### Better Linting

-This way of linting is insufficient in a production project, to integrate a robust linting tool chain, I think you need to checkout another post of mine [Configure ESLint in a TypeScript project to adhere to Standard JS](https://github.com/graezykev/ts-eslint-standard-js)
+This way of linting is insufficient in a production project, to integrate a robust linting tool chain, you can checkout another post of mine to learn: [Configure ESLint in a TypeScript project to adhere to Standard JS](https://github.com/graezykev/ts-eslint-standard-js).

 ## 5. lint-staged

+Have you notice the problem of `npm run lint` in `pre-commit`?

+Yes, **all your JS files in the project** are checked in this process, what is the problem though?

+Say, you're working on a historical project with hundreds of JS files, and it never integrate linting tools and Git commit hooks before, i.e. there may be numerous code style issues in those existing code.

+Today you integrate this linting tools and Git commit hooks, and tomorrow your teammate edit merely one JS file, but he can't commit it because he will be facing all the linting issues at a time which thrown out by `npm run lint`.

+Let me give another example.
+You spent a day working on developing a web page and you've written some `header.js`, `aside.js`, `main.js`, `footer.js` ...
+But, only the `header.js` is finished, the others are still under developing.

+Now it's 5 o'clock, time to call it a day!
+You decide to commit `header.js` first, but you encounter the similar obstacles as the former example.

+What we need is a way of commiting some **"incremental code"**, or more correctly elaborate by the Git terminology **staged** files.

+In simple terms, **staged** files are those files you've add to the **[Git Staging Area](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#_the_three_states)** by `git add <filename>`.

+And only those code in staging area should be linted in each commit.

+Now let's make it done.

 ### Install lint-staged